 Industrial action

-The University of Edinburgh branch of the University and Colleges Union (UCU) has confirmed that strike action will take place from Monday 17 November to Wednesday 19 November 2025.
+The University of Edinburgh branch of the University and Colleges Union (UCUE) has confirmed that strike action will take place from Monday 30 March to Friday 3 April 2026.
+They also have indicated a call to members for further targeted strike action during examinations and graduations.

-In addition, action short of strike remains continuous and effective from Friday 20 June 2025.
+In addition, action short of strike will be continuous and effective from 30 March.

 We fully respect the right of our staff to take part in industrial disputes but will work hard to reduce the impact on our students and our staff community.